kevald1963/milestone-3-recipe-application/README.md

 - update any user

-- archive any user

-- restore any archived user

 - delete any user (except Admin)

+- delete any recipe category

 ### Wireframes